PratikMahajan/Cloud-Based-Cryptocurrency-Trading/Readme.md

 2. Send BUY request (to buy coins)
 3. Check current price of the coin.
 4. Update Profile and upload new Documents
+5. Look at all the previous transactions
+6. Look at what people are speaking about Crypto-currencies at the moment

 ##### This program is written in Java-Swing, There is an iOS version of this application.
 See [here](https://github.com/PratikMahajan/iOS-Cryptocurrency-Trading-App)